rcos/VRCTF_RCOS/scenarios/simple_photos.md

 ## Notes
 <p>Might have to rewrite the story because it doesn't really make any sense.
 How would you be in that office if you didn't already know the owner's name?
-What situation do you answer a security question without entering the account's name beforehand?
-Could use some work, but might not matter to the educational impact of the exercise .</p>
+In what situation do you answer a security question without entering the account's name beforehand?
+It could use some work, but it might not matter to the educational impact of the exercise.<be>
+Still need to flesh out all the photo descriptions, but most of them aren't important.</p>